MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-aks-service-hci.md

 > Applies to: Azure Stack HCI

-Arc VMs and Arc provisioned AKS clusters share the same pre-requisites - Arc Resource Bridge and custom location.
-This how-to guide walks you through enabling Arc provisioned AKS clusters along side Arc VMs on Azure Stack HCI.
+Arc VMs and Arc-provisioned AKS clusters share the same prerequisites: Arc Resource Bridge and custom location.
+This how-to guide walks you through enabling Arc-provisioned AKS clusters alongside Arc VMs on Azure Stack HCI.

-If you want to install Arc-provisioned AKS clusters on Windows Server, follow this guide [Install Arc Resource Bridge and AKS service on Windows Server](deploy-arc-resource-bridge-windows-server.md).
+If you want to install Arc-provisioned AKS clusters on Windows Server, see [Install Arc Resource Bridge and AKS service on Windows Server](deploy-arc-resource-bridge-windows-server.md).

 ## Prerequisites

 - [Review system requirements for installing Arc provisioned AKS clusters on Azure Stack HCI](aks-hybrid-preview-requirements.md)
 - [Install Arc Resource Bridge and Arc VMs using command line](/azure-stack/hci/manage/deploy-arc-resource-bridge-using-command-line?tabs=for-static-ip-address-1%2Cfor-static-ip-address-2)
 - Collect the following variables.
-You should have these after installing Arc VMs using the above link:
+You should have these after installing Arc VMs using the previous link:

 | Parameter  |  Parameter details |
 | -----------| ------------ |